adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 17/9/20

+* Went over Gradient Boosting and AdaBoost in detail after a long time.
+Nice refresher!

+## 16/9/20

+* Difficult to make off the shelf DL based libraries work well for your use case since so many hyperparameters are not available for you to change directly.
+Have to dive in the source code.
+Why so many parameters?!

 ## 15/9/20

 * Difficult to decide which ideas one should implement and verify that they work & which one should they discard purely on theoretical grounds.
 Fine line.